ChloeSAPage/rat-API/README.md

 Currently, this API is not hosted and needs to be run locally.

 To get started download the files above and run app.py by typing `python app.py` in the terminal.

+You will need to also download the required packages.
+`pip install -r requirements.txt` Run this command in the terminal to do so.

 The URL will be http://127.0.0.1:5000/.
 This will bring you to the home page which explains how to use the API.